caseycs/single-variable-mapper/README.md

-# Github action to simplify variable mapping by a specific key
+# GitHub Action to simplify variable mapping by a specific key

 Sinelg-Variable-Mapper action maps variable by regular expressions.

 ## Sample Workflows

-### Match multiple values to single using regex pattern
+### Match multiple values to single using regular expression pattern

 ```yaml
 on: [push]